OpenIDC/mod_auth_openidc/README.md

 </Location>
 ```

-For details on the OAuth 2.0 Resource Server setup see the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki/OAuth-2.0-Resource-Server).
+For details and additional options on the OAuth 2.0 Resource Server setup see the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki/OAuth-2.0-Resource-Server).

 Support
 -------